 The student and/or the students' parents or guardians expressly assume any risk associated with students owning or possessing electronic devices.
-Students misusing electronic devices shall have them confiscated.
+Students misusing electronic devices shall have them confiscated and will be subject to appropriate disciplinary actions..
 Confiscated devices may be picked up at the school's administration office by the student's parents or guardians.
 Students have no right or privacy as to the content contained on electronic devices that have been confiscated.
 A search of a confiscated device shall meet the reasonable individualized suspicion requirements of Policy 4.32 - SEARCH, SEIZURE, AND INTERROGATIONS.